alvaroserrrano/CodeBlog/src/pages/posts/002-second-post.md

 image: ../../images/privacy.jpg
 tags:
   - Code
-  - Ethical hacking
+  - Hacking
   - Privacy
-  - Deep web
+  - DeepWeb
-  - Hidden Internet
+  - HiddenInternet
 ---

 "Why do I have to worry about my privacy on the Internet?
 I have nothing to hide.
 I do not commit online crimes.
 I am not a cybercriminal"